Punjabi wedding traditions: Hindu Traditions

+Sikh Punjabi Traditions

 In a Sikh wedding, the bride and groom will walk in tow around the Guru Granth Sahib four times, called laavaan.
-This signifies they not only vow to see each other as one soul in two bodies, the ideal in Sikh marriage, but also as the Guru as the center of their marriage.
+This signifies they vow to see each other as one soul in two bodies, the ideal in Sikh marriage, and acknowledge the Guru as the center of their marriage.
 Sikhs do not do pujas during any part of the marriage ceremony.

+Joota chupai

-Joota chupai literally means 'hiding the shoes'.
-The bride's sisters indulge in stealing of shoes.
+Joota chupai means 'hiding the shoes'.
+The bride's sisters indulge in stealing the groom's shoes right after the wedding.
 It is a fun tradition, in which the girls charge a fee for agreeing to return the shoes.
-They demand Kalecharis of gold for the bride's sisters and of silver for her cousins.
+They demand gold Kalecharis for the bride's sisters and silver for her cousins.